Vivekvt2000/Live-video-streaming/README.md

-This is a live video streaming using socket programming and open cv python
+This is a live video streaming (without voice) using socket programming and open cv python